 This article describes how to access the Source Modules.
-If you subscribe to the SKILL Modules, our legacy standalone product, see here.
+If you subscribe to the SKILL Modules, our standalone product, see here.

 The Source Modules come bundled with our Source reference platform.
 The Source reference platform can be accessed via one of the following access methods: